 An ideal persona reflects the demographic and lifestyle traits of your target audience.
 The persona helps you understand who you want to reach, whether that’s a podcast listener, Youtube viewer, social media follower, or customer.

 The customer persona includes demographic details like age and disposable income and psychographic details like needs and purchase behavior.
 Personas define the types of customers and provide an insight into how the customer thinks, behaves, and acts.

 A buyer persona enables brands to deliver focused and relevant content to the audience.
 Let’s start by looking at customer personas in greater detail.

 Let’s start by looking at a typical buyer persona and the details you need to fill in.

-When you’re creating your persona, think of your buyers as real people.
 The buyer profile includes demographic data like age, location, and disposable income, as well as the customer’s needs, pain points, and lifestyle choices.
-The completed persona gives deep insight into customer behavior and their purchase triggers.
+The completed persona gives deep insight into customer behavior and purchase triggers.

-Keyword research is another useful tool to generate customer data that identifies what the customers are searching for.
+Keyword research is another useful way of gathering customer data.
 For instance, let’s say a fashion retailer finds that a common keyword is ‘discount (brand name).’
 Now the retailer knows that the purchase motivation is price and not some other variable like product quality or delivery.

 Converting Data Into Insights

-The purpose of gaining customer insights is to convert them into insights and the insights to marketing strategies.
+The purpose of gaining customer insights is to convert them into insights and the insights into marketing strategies.
 Let’s look at some marketing opportunities that flow from personal insights.

 Identify Pain Points